skygorilla/teramoto-motorcycle-platform/PUBLISH_GUIDE.md

 2. **Domain:** `tera-moto.hr`
 3. **DNS Records:** Add provided A records to your domain registrar

-**Link Hosting to App:** To avoid a "Site Not Found" error, you must link your domain to your app via a rewrite rule in `firebase.json`.
-This has been automatically configured.
+**Link Hosting to App (Fix for "Site Not Found"):**
+The "Site Not Found" error means Firebase Hosting is not linked to your App Hosting backend.
+You must link them with a `rewrite` rule.

+**This rule has been correctly configured in `firebase.json`.
+Deploying the latest code will resolve this issue.**

 ### 4. Authentication Fix